hoanghung0102/book-management/README.md

  - After book list create success display book list with book had created
  - User can view, edit, delete book in book list page

- # Next step will be improvement
+ # Next steps will be improvement
  - Apply less/ sass css
  - Move on inline style to external css file
  - Improvement the style for application